TOKU-Systems/tutorials/docs/hydrostatic-pressure/index.md

     conn.close()

 ```

+- Line 11-12 is a function to get five significant figures
+- Line 13-16 is a function to get the height
+- Line 19 - 21 is to make a connection with the demo database
+- Line 22-34 is the SQL query to run
+- Line 34-35 take dynamic input of prssure
+- Line 40-52 loops each row and appends therows to the new array, formatting
+  Last-time column(locale format) and last column is the height.
+- Line 56 prints the results
+- In the end 58-60 close the connection with the database

-## Definition of Hydrostatic pressure
+## Hydrostatic Pressure

-As the name itself suggests, hydrostatic pressure is the pressure exerted by a fluid (at rest) at equillibrium due to force of gravity.
+As the name itself suggests, hydrostatic pressure is the pressure exerted by a
+fluid (at rest) at equillibrium due to force of gravity.

 <p align="center">
   <img width="460" height="300" src="https://lh3.googleusercontent.com/proxy/6YhTmDtPzMmQ-j-iDrqL1vOuUPTujMaEB-hNV_pY0Zncm-ZEj4nbgZXURRlpx04S3339eVLRLZ3fS-4xbucWVrcous5AZxzPMp5o32dZE1AM7aN1RvZDOa3Or5OQfKc">